Market House, Ledbury

 With the site now cleared, Phillips proceeded to begin work on a two-storey market house raised on 16 oak posts, with space for several small shops on the ground floor and a large chamber above to be used for storing corn, wool, hops and acorns.
 This last idea was unusual; most market halls used the upper chamber as a town hall or a place for merchants to meet and conduct business.

-John Phillips died in 1655, with the Market Hall still incomplete.
+John Phillips died in 1655, with the Market House still incomplete.
 More seriously, all the money he raised had been used up.
 The project was taken up by a board of trustees who managed to get the building finished by 1668.

 Some underhanded dealing was involved, however, as the trustees only found the necessary money by taking £40 from a pair of bequests intended to provide clothing for poor people.

-In the Victorian period, the Market Hall was adapted to be used as a town hall and meeting chamber.
+In the Victorian period, the Market House was adapted to be used as a town hall and meeting chamber.
 The present windows and floor were inserted and an inner staircase installed.
 In more recent years the entire building was raised off the ground to allow the base to be strengthened.

-The Market Hall still provides a space for twice-weekly markets on the ground floor, subject to a set of rules drawn up in the reign of Elizabeth I. The upper chamber is used for meetings, civic functions and public events.
+The Market House still provides a space for twice-weekly markets on the ground floor, subject to a set of rules drawn up in the reign of Elizabeth I. The upper chamber is used for meetings, civic functions and public events.

 The ground floor is open at any time, and the upper chamber can be viewed by asking the staff of the 16th Century Painted Room for the key.
 In the upper chamber is one of the original oak posts, removed during restoration work.

 In the ground floor market area are three signs at the top of the wall.
-One is a rather generic modern sign commemorating restoration work in 1939, 1991 and 2006 by the Ledbury Town Council, which bought the Market Hall on behalf of the people of Ledbury in 1993.
+One is a rather generic modern sign commemorating restoration work in 1939, 1991 and 2006 by the Ledbury Town Council, which bought the Market House on behalf of the people of Ledbury in 1993.

 The second sign dates to 1826 and reads: